vatesfr/xen-orchestra/docs/docs/backups-and-dr/scale-and-security/proxy.md

 <UiDetail src="/img/xo5/remote_not_compatible_with_proxy.png" alt="A backup job form showing the error tooltip: the backup will not be run on this remote because it's not compatible with the selected proxy" width={700} />
 :::

+## Live mount through a proxy {#live-mount}

+A disk can be [live mounted](../backup-features-and-settings.md#live-mount) from a BR handled by a proxy, just like from any other BR.
+Since only the proxy can read that BR, **the proxy serves the disk**, not the main XOA:

+- The hosts connect to the proxy over iSCSI, on a TCP port picked for each mount.
+If a firewall sits between the hosts and the proxy, that firewall must allow TCP connections from the hosts to the proxy.
+- The address provided to the hosts is the proxy's automatically detected address.
+If the hosts cannot reach it, set the address in the `[iscsi]` section of the proxy configuration (`/etc/xo-proxy/config.toml`), using the same `advertisedAddress` and `bindAddress` settings as those configured for XOA.
+- The mount lasts as long as the proxy process: restarting or updating the proxy ends it.
+- Deleting the live mounted disk, or the VM with its disks, releases the mount, as without a proxy.

+If the proxy is too old to support live mount, the restore fails with `the proxy … is too old to live mount a disk, upgrade it`.
+In that case, update the proxy.

 ## Enabling login to a proxy appliance

 Login is disabled by default on proxy appliances.